-All students must comply with city and state regulations regarding school entry requirements for immunizations.
-If a student does not meet the immunization requirements, the school will notify the parent/guardian that immunizations are missing.
+All scholars must comply with city and state regulations regarding school entry requirements for immunizations.
+If a student fails to meet the immunization requirements, the school will notify the parent/guardian of missing immunizations.
 The health clinic can provide immunizations or referrals when needed.
-The health clinic or nurses will assist the family to access immunization services when needed.
-Students who do not qualify for a medical exemption will be excluded from school and not permitted to return until they comply with immunization requirements.
-Before enrolling your child in a Promise school, it is the parent's responsibility to make formal requests to attend school if immunization requirements have not been met.
+In addition, the health clinic or nurses will assist the family in accessing immunization services when needed.
+Scholars who do not qualify for a medical exemption will be excluded from school and only permitted to return once they comply with immunization requirements.
+Before enrolling your child in an HCZ Promise Academy Charter School, the parent must formally request to attend school if immunization requirements are still needed.
 Please contact your school's office for more information.